TritonDataCenter/sdc-headnode/README.md

 contribution guidelines, issues, and general documentation, visit the main [SDC](http://github.com/joyent/sdc) project page.

-This is the repository for building headnode images for SDC, and the intial setup and configuration of the headnode itself.
+This is the repository for building headnode images for SDC, and the initial setup and configuration of the headnode itself.